zilinbian56/BayesianNet-TID/README.md

 For a practical guide on how to implement these steps, refer to the following virtual environment setup and associated Jupyter notebook and codebase in this repository.

 ## Setup Virtual Environment and Dependencies in Jupyter Notebook
+You can setup virtual environment using either requirements.txt or yml file.
+We show either way as follows.
+### Option 1: Use requirements.txt and pip
 Step 1: Install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html)

 Step 2: Open Terminal (Windows users: anaconda prompt, macos users: terminal)